researchsoft/website/content/events/2022-06/index.md

 ## About the Research Software Community Forum

 The [Research Software Alliance (ReSA)](https://www.researchsoft.org/) is hosting a monthly online community forum for the global research software community.
 The Research Software Community Forum is open to everyone.
-Meetings will occur monthly at 8-hourly alternating times to maximize attendance by participants in different time zones.
+Meetings will occur monthly at 8-hourly alternating times to maximise attendance by participants in different time zones.

 The Community Forum offers an opportunity for participants to meet and share information.
 Each monthly call will feature a short talk and follow-up discussion, with the aim of facilitating community consideration about what’s needed next to address particular issues.

 The Community Forum aims to provide a welcoming and inclusive environment, and to engage a broad range of participants from across the globe.
-Meetings utilize [ReSA’s Code of Conduct](https://www.researchsoft.org/code-of-conduct/).
+Meetings utilise [ReSA’s Code of Conduct](https://www.researchsoft.org/code-of-conduct/).

 ### Accessibility
 To help us plan accessible meetings, please identify any requirements you may have by [contacting ReSA](https://www.researchsoft.org/contact/).